alekskimeu/alekskimeu/README.md

 >and finds the secret paths no one else has thought about. 🤞
 >~ *Arthur Golden*
 >
 >
+> When cats look at themselves in a mirror they see lions.
+> what matters is how you see yourself.
+>
 >Whatever you do, don’t let inertia and complacency keep
 >you from pushing yourself a little bit every day.